Chipsee/hardwaretest/README.md

 # Introduction
-One Qt program which is used by Chipsee to autotest hardware.
+One Qt program which is used by Chipsee to test hardware.

 # Supported boards
 This program only supports Chipsee follow platform products now: